What Is a Consultant Solicitor Structure?

 The consultant solicitor structure offers genuine flexibility for both firms and fee-earners, but it requires careful planning.
 The tax, regulatory, and legal risks are real, and they vary depending on the specific facts of each arrangement.
 A structure that works for one solicitor may fail for another if the working practices differ.

 If you are considering this route, take advice from a legal-sector-specialist accountant who understands both the tax rules and the SRA requirements.
-The cost of getting it wrong, whether through an HMRC enquiry or an SRA investigation, far outweighs the professional fees for proper setup.
+The cost of getting it wrong, whether through an HMRC enquiry or an SRA investigation, far outweighs the time spent setting the arrangement up properly.

-For more detailed guidance, see our fee share vs equity partner guide and our solicitor accountants service page.
+For more detailed guidance, see our guidance for partners and consultants and our solicitor accountants service page.
 We also offer a free firm health check that includes a review of your consultant arrangements.